rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 - D1 and D2 are providing the I2C functionality used by the power measurement module INA3221.
 - D3 and D4 can control up to two relays or two FET modules to control power loads by software.
-- D8 enables U7, the convenience user power output.
+- D7 enables the convenience user power output.
-- D7 enables U6, the mid-power option when the charging power exceeds 15W.
+- D8 enables the mid-power option when the charging power exceeds 15W.
 - D0 enables U1, the low-power buck converter when the charging power is less than 15W (D0 has a specificity to be enabled automatically at power on).
 - D6 is the PWM-output to control the voltage of the convenience user power output.
 - D5 is the PWM-output to control the voltage of either U1 or U6, depending on the charging power.
-- A0 is the 0..3V analog input left to the user for measuring tasks.
+- A0 is the 0..3V analog input left to the user for measuring tasks, or used to measure the panel voltage or the convenince output.

 ## OLED display option:

 The oled display is nice to have.
 There are two versions:

 a) A 64x48 pixel Wemos display hat, just push it on the top of the WEMOS D1
 b) a 128x64 pixel display, that must be connected separately by connecting:
 -  Vcc to +3.3V
 -  SCL to D1
 -  SDA to D2